BK-Uni-Projects/SimplyMobile/README.md

 Copy of SimplyMobile from https://github.com/sami1971/SimplyMobile

 This is new up to date version of SimplyMobile with some new features.
-Android > 2.3, IOS and Windows Phone 8 is now supported.
+Android > 2.3, iOS and Windows Phone 8 is now supported.

 Before you start enable "NuGet Package Restore" (https://docs.nuget.org/consume/package-restore)